tzaeschke/phtree/README.md

 shift the values such that all values have the same exponent.
 It can also help to shift values such that all values have a positive sign.

-For heterogenous data (combination of floats, integers, boolean, ...) consider shifting the values such that the min/max values in each dimension have a similar distance in the integer representation.
-For example a 3D tree: [0...10][10..30][0..1000] multiply the first dimension by 100 and the second by 50, so that all dimensions have a range of about 1000.
+For heterogeneous data (combination of floats, integers, boolean, ...) consider shifting the values such that the min/max values in each dimension have a similar distance in the integer representation.
+For example a 3D tree: `[0...10][10..30][0..1000]` multiply the first dimension by 100 and the second by 50, so that all dimensions have a range of about 1000.

 The above is true if all dimension are queried with similar selectivity.
 If range queries in the